RomerEnr/RomerEnr/README.md

 ## Glad to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Romer, currently I'm focusing my carrer in DevOps field and Cloud technologies.
+I am Romer, I am a tech enthusiast & passionate about web development and system administration.
-I am a tech enthusiast & passionate about cloud-based architectures.
+At this moment I am studying a System Administration grade at [IES Puerto de la Cruz](https://iespuertodelacruz.es/) and FullStack Bootcamp at [EOI](https://www.eoi.es/es).
 Find out more about me & feel free to connect with me here: